ibm-cloud-docs/solution-tutorials/vmware-solutions-shared-getting-started.md

 5. Click Save changes.
 6. Scroll to the top of the page and click on **Generate Plan** to create the execution plan, review the logs and confirm it was successful.
 7. Click on **Apply plan**.
 8. Click on **View log** next to the current running plan to follow the logs.
-Confirm it completes with no errors.
+At the completion of the apply plan, confirm there are no errors and capture the information provided under the **Outputs** section.

 ## Access deployed virtual machine and test
 {: #access-vmware-solutions-shared}

+1. Connect to the virtual machine with `ssh` using the user `root` and the password as shown in the logs above.
+You are required to change the password on the first login.

+    - If you did not allow_ssh as described under [Create a firewall rule to allow to SSH into the VM from the Internet](#create_ssh_rules), you can use the following steps instead to access the virtual machine.
-1. Navigate to the [{{site.data.keyword.vmwaresolutions_short}} Shared instances](https://{DomainName}/infrastructure/vmware-solutions/console/instances) page.
+      - Navigate to the [{{site.data.keyword.vmwaresolutions_short}} Shared instances](https://{DomainName}/infrastructure/vmware-solutions/console/instances) page.
-2. Click on the instance `vmware-tutorial` instance.
+      - Click on the instance `vmware-tutorial` instance.
-3. Click on the **vCloud Director console** button found on the top right of the page.
+      - Click on the **vCloud Director console** button found on the top right of the page.
-4. Click on **Virtual Machines**
+      - Click on **Virtual Machines**
-5. On the card for the `vm-centos8-01` virtual machine, click on **Details**
+      - On the card for the `vm-centos8-01` virtual machine, click on **Details**
-6. Scroll down to **Guest OS Customization** and expand the section.
+      - Scroll down to **Guest OS Customization** and expand the section.
 Capture the password for the instance.
-7. Back at the **Virtual Machines** page, click on **Actions**  and then **Launch Web Console**.
+      - Back at the **Virtual Machines** page, click on **Actions**  and then **Launch Web Console**.
-8. Login to the instance using the user `root` and the password captured above.
+      - Login to the instance using the user `root` and the password captured above.
 You will be required to change the password.
 Change it to a password of your choice and proceed to login.
+  {:tip}

-9. Test connectivity to the Internet by pinging known addresses on the Internet, i.e. `ping 8.8.8.8`.
+2. Test connectivity to the Internet by pinging known addresses on the Internet, i.e. `ping 8.8.8.8`.
-10. Test connectivity to the IBM Cloud by pinging internal addresses, i.e. [IBM Cloud private DNS resolver endpoint](https://test.cloud.ibm.com/docs/vpc?topic=vpc-service-endpoints-for-vpc#dns-domain-name-system-resolver-endpoints) or [Ubuntu and Debian APT Mirrors](https://{DomainName}/docs/vpc?topic=vpc-service-endpoints-for-vpc#ubuntu-apt-mirrors).
+3. Test connectivity to the IBM Cloud by pinging internal addresses, i.e. [IBM Cloud private DNS resolver endpoint](https://test.cloud.ibm.com/docs/vpc?topic=vpc-service-endpoints-for-vpc#dns-domain-name-system-resolver-endpoints) or [Ubuntu and Debian APT Mirrors](https://{DomainName}/docs/vpc?topic=vpc-service-endpoints-for-vpc#ubuntu-apt-mirrors).

 ## Remove resources
 {: #removeresources}